Insect Control Lawn Treatments

 Grub and Soil Insect Control

-This application provides season-long control of turf damaging grubs.
+This lawn treatment provides season-long control of turf damaging grubs.
 White grubs are beetle larvae which feed extensively on turf roots.
 Often, even before you know they are there, these baby insects are eating the roots of your lawn.
 This damage can cut your grass off from water and nutrients.
 Curative treatments are applied August through October (when the grubs are small and feeding vigorously) and are also used on heavy grub infestations.
-Preventative treatments can be applied April through July, prior to the time that the grub eggs hatch.
+Preventative lawn treatments can be applied April through July, prior to the time that the grub eggs hatch.
 This application will take care of the grubs as they hatch, not allowing them to mature and begin damaging your lawn.
 If your lawn has a history of grub damage, schedule a preventative application at least once per year.

 Grubs are also a food source for moles, so controlling them will help reduce mole infestations.

 Occasionally, bothersome pests such as ants, crickets, and spiders interfere with your enjoyment of your outdoor space.
 Other times, pests such as billbugs, two-lined spittle bugs, and armyworms disrupt the appearance of your lawn.
 Surface insecticide applications reduce or eliminate these pests, permit your lawn to heal, and allow you to enjoy being outdoors again.
 Contact us to get started!